Waihi miners' strike: Origins

 In May 1912, a number of stationary engine drivers who rejected the Federation of Labour's strong positions established a breakaway union.
-Although the Waihi Goldmining Company claimed to have no involvement in the breakaway union, saying that it was a matter of union politics, many workers believed that the Company was attempting to split the union, and called a strike.
-The local police chief reacted cautiously to the action, but Police Commissioner John Cullen ordered a strong response, dispatching additional police.
+Although the Waihi Goldmining Company claimed to have no involvement in the breakaway union and said that it was a matter of union politics, many workers believed that the Company was attempting to split the union and so they called a strike.
+The local police chief reacted cautiously to the action, but Police Commissioner John Cullen ordered a strong response and dispatched additional police.

-Two months later, the conservative Reform Party came to power — the new Prime Minister, William Massey, declared that he would strongly oppose the "enemies of order".
+Two months later, the conservative Reform Party came to power, and the new Prime Minister, William Massey, declared that he would strongly oppose the "enemies of order".

 Support from other miners

 Several other mines around the country were affected by the action at Waihi, with miners downing tools in support of the Waihi miners or with their own claims against the harsh working conditions.
 At Reefton, in the South Island, this led to a lock-out of workers in June and July 1912.